mvarrone/printer-monitoring/README.md

 - Brand: Brother Industries, Ltd
 - Model: [HL-1210W series](https://support.brother.com/g/b/downloadtop.aspx?c=es&lang=es&prod=hl1210w_eu_as)

-For this printer in particular, a csv file is downloaded from `/etc/mnt_info.csv`
+For this printer in particular, a csv file is downloaded from `/etc/mnt_info.csv` path

 You need to manually check the full URI of each device in your network

-## Before start
+## Before starting

-1) This project was tested using a Gmail account so you need to create an application password in Google Account settings
+1) This project was tested using a Gmail account so you need to create an `application password` inside Google Account settings

     a) Go to [Google Account](https://myaccount.google.com/)

     b) Security tab

-    c) How to access to Google > 2 step verification
+    c) How to access to Google > 2-step verification

     d) App passwords

 * Once there, create an entry like this:

     a) Select app: Other.
-Name it wherever you want, for example, Python script
+Name it whatever you want, for example, Python script

     b) Click on the Generate button